 QGIS Server

 As QGIS desktop and QGIS Server use the same visualization libraries, the maps that are published on the web look the same as in desktop GIS.
+It allows you to publish GIS data and maps as standard OGC web services.

 QGIS Server installation on Debian/Ubuntu